 An extra bankruptcy in Dagdeviren’s ebook capabilities delicious recipes from eight guest cooks.

 Dagdeviren: I have been chasing after and documenting genuine recipes in Turkey for approximately 40 years.
 It is a real labor of affection.
 You cannot do it in any other manner.
-I based Çiya Foundation and were publishing Yemek ve Kültür (Food and Culture) mag, in addition to strolling Çiya Publications.
+I based Çiya Foundation and published Yemek ve Kültür (Food and Culture) mag, in addition to strolling Çiya Publications.

 Akis: The ebook has over 500 recipes; however, can you inform me one in every one of your favorites and why?